spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-cluster-profiles.md

 Create cluster profiles by configuring layers that contain configuration information.
 You can create as many profiles as needed for your workload cluster deployments, and you can create multiple versions of a cluster profile using the same profile name but with a different pack configuration.
 For guidance on creating profile versions, review [Version a Cluster Profile](../modify-cluster-profiles/version-cluster-profile.md).

-Palette provides three types of cluster profiles, which are described in detail in [Cluster Profiles](../cluster-profiles.md):
+Palette provides three types of cluster profiles:

 - *Infrastructure* - Operating System (OS), Kubernetes, Network, and Storage.

 - *Add-on* - service mesh, monitoring, and more.

-- *Full* - contains both Infrastructure and Add-on layers.
+- *Full* - contains both infrastructure and add-on layers.

+For a detailed description of each profile type and the layers they contain, review [Cluster Profiles](../cluster-profiles.md).

-The next sections guide you in creating each type of profile.
+The next sections provide guidance in creating each type of profile.

 ## Resources